- December 6, 2020

 It is no secret that Goa is full of greenery with many places to have a family picnic, play some outdoor games, or go for an evening stroll.

 Goa’s capital city, Panaji, has a couple of parks.
 A popular one is the Bhagwan Mahaveer Bal Vihar Park which has well-maintained lawns, tall trees, view of the Mandovi River, and a peaceful atmosphere.
 It has slides and swings to play on along with plenty of places to sit.
-A restaurant and food court is inside the park itself.
+A restaurant and food court are inside the park itself.
 Other pleasant nearby parks are the Jogger’s Park, Caranzalem Children’s Park, Campal Gardens, Art Park, and Candolim Park

-Thrills and memories – The Splashdown waterpark is a family friendly place where both parents and children can enjoy.
+Thrills and memories – The Splashdown waterpark is a family-friendly place where both parents and children can enjoy.
 They have plenty of slides for toddlers and kids and other thrilling rides like the Boomerang where you zoom 30 feet front and back, Awesome 3some (slide down at full speed next to your friends), Zoom Flume, Tornado, and more.

 Another water park is Froggyland, located in South Goa.
 Kids can enjoy the slides made for them along with the mushroom dome, lily pads, and a tumbling bucket.
 The other attractions are adult slides, water polo, beach volleyball, wave pool, lazy river, and boating.
-One of the most talked activities at Froggyland is the rain dance.
+One of the most talked-about activities at Froggyland is the rain dance.

 A popular tourist destination is the Bondla Wildlife sanctuary which is in Ponda.
-Beautiful animals can be viewed here such as crocodiles, tigers, leopards, snakes, sloth bear, and more.
+Beautiful animals can be viewed here such as crocodiles, tigers, leopards, snakes, a sloth bear, and more.
 There is plenty of flora and fauna as well.

 Museums may not be the most exciting place for kids.
 However, there are a few that could pique their interest.
 The Goa Science Centre and Planetarium is one of the top choices.
 It is filled with interactive experiments and exhibits which children will enjoy.
 The Museum of Goa (MOG) is filled with interesting artworks.
 Youngsters who fancy vehicles can visit the Naval Aviation Museum or Ashvek Vintage World.